History of Sikhism: Impact on Punjabi education

 Every village in the Punjab, through the Tehsildar (taxman), had an ample supply of the Punjabi qaida (beginners book), which was compulsory for females and thus, almost every Punjabi woman was literate in the sense that she could read and write the lundee form of Gurmukhi.

-The British made Punjab flourish in education and almost everyone was literate.
-After the State of Bombay and Madras Punjab was the third most literate state and many Books and compositions were written.
-The Guru Granth Sahib and Dasam Granth were both translated by a British Sikh convert Max Arthur Metcalfe later Max Singh Macaulfe.

 Sikhs in the British military

 Under the East India Company and then British colonial rule from 1858 Sikhs were feared and respected for their martial ability.
 After they played a key role in the suppression of the Indian Rebellion of 1857-8.
 Sikhs were increasingly incorporated into the Indian army because they were not only seen as 'loyal', but because the colonial government believed that they were a 'martial race' whose religious traditions and popular customs made them skilled fighters.

 The Sikhs again were honoured in the Battle of Saragarhi where twenty-one Sikhs of the 4th Battalion (then 36th Sikhs) of the Sikh Regiment of British India, died defending an army post from 10,000 Afghan and Orakzai tribesmen in 1897.
 In the end of Partition Sikhs were 20 percent of the British army despite they 1 percent population.